ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 Produces:

 ~~~
-a=1
+a = 1
-Function 'a' called
+method `a' called
-a=99
+a = 99
 ~~~

-During the parse, Ruby sees the use of `a` in the first `print` statement and, as it hasn't yet seen any assignment to `a`, assumes that it is a method call.
-By the time it gets to the second `print` statement, though, it has seen an assignment, and so treats `a` as a variable.
+During the parse, Ruby sees the use of `a` in the first `puts` statement and, as it hasn't yet seen any assignment to `a`, assumes that it is a method call.
+By the time it gets to the second `puts` statement, though, it has seen an assignment, and so treats `a` as a variable.

 Note that the assignment does not have to be executed---Ruby just has to have